 Another minor upgrade is shampooing the carpet!

-If you have a great carpet cleaning device like we do, take one day at a time to do the whole house!
+If you have a great carpet cleaning device as we do, take one day at a time to do the whole house!
+If you don’t, you can look for professional carpet cleaning services near you to get the task done.

 Nothing better than a clean carpet!